ITDevLtd/MCVirt/Documentation/ControllingVMs.rst

 -------

-* Use the McVirt utility to stop VMs:
+* Use the MCVirt utility to stop VMs:

   ::